OPENPAD-AI/openpadprotocol-verifiernode/README.md

 - Make sure the environment variables in `.env` are configured correctly before starting the project.
 - The `Makefile` commands assume that the API endpoints are available on the base URL `http://localhost:5000/api`.
+- **Important** : If you interact directly with the contract without going through the backend, you must use the API endpoints get-verifier-signature-node-enter and get-verifier-signature-node-exit to retrieve the signature.
+Then, use these signatures to call the contract functions nodeEnterWithSignature and nodeExitWithSignature.

 For further assistance, please refer to the project documentation or contact the development team.